Gonkerino/MPhysDissertation/README.md

 * Code in the form of MATLAB .m files
 * Figures in the form  .png files (with acompnying code for some)
 * latex files for creating the report as it stands in Overleaf

+To access the information, the files are included in a .zip file to be downloaded